ihyunnam/ihyunnam.github.io/_pages/about.md

 ## Awards <a id="awards"></a>
-Stanford School of Engineering Fellowship (Stanford University, 2025) The Hoefer Prize for Writing in the Major (Stanford University, 2024) Talent Award of Korea (Ministry of Education, South Korea, 2022) Presidential Science Scholarship (Korea Student Aid Foundation, 2020-24)
+Stanford School of Engineering Fellowship (Stanford University, 2025)
+<br>The Hoefer Prize for Writing in the Major (Stanford University, 2024)
+<br>Talent Award of Korea (Ministry of Education, South Korea, 2022)
+<br>Presidential Science Scholarship (Korea Student Aid Foundation, 2020-24)

 ## Misc <a id="misc"></a>
-These are some of the writings that I enjoyed reading and that continue to impact my work.
+These are some of the writings I’ve found especially impactful and continue to return to:
 <br>[The Moral Character of Cryptographic Work](https://web.cs.ucdavis.edu/~rogaway/papers/moral-fn.pdf)
 <br>[You and Your Research](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html)